01 / Build AI agent

 The Coding Agent Harness Layer: How to Orchestrate Claude Code, Codex, Gemini CLI, and More Without Workflow Rot

-A practical field guide to the layer above the coding agent: when to use native CLIs, when wrappers help, and when a full harness is worth the complexity.
+A practical field guide to the coding agent harness layer: when to stay native, when wrappers help, and when a harness earns its complexity.

 Best after a first route exists and orchestration, delegation boundaries, or multi-runtime control are now the blocker.